is an early 1990s show that attempted to blend the best aspects of Captain N: The Game Master

 - Large Ham: Johnny when doing the review segment, as he'd put on a different costume and persona in almost all of them.
 When reviewing Werewolf: The Last Warrior, he was morphing into a werewolf himself over the course of the review and would stop to snort and growl every few seconds.

 - Laser-Guided Karma: Whenever Malkil would appear and transform into an elemental, some kind of cosmic law of fair play would cause a treasure chest containing the magic spell Kuros needed to beat him to appear somewhere nearby.

-- Lighter and Softer: Although four whole members of the regular cast from the super-violent NARC, Max uses a variety of Batmanesque gadgets in battle rather than the heavy ordinance in the games.
+- Lighter and Softer: Although four whole members of the regular cast from the super-violent NARC, Max uses a variety of Batmanesque gadgets in battle rather than the heavy ordnance in the games.
 No mention of the bad guys having a drug empire back home, either.
 Tyrone didn't even punch anyone, he attacked by throwing his basketball, even though that was the one thing making Arch-Rivals unique.